 “Get on with it is the word I am getting constantly from employers,” she said.

-Prime Minister John Key said the Government is still working through the details of the tests in which those on the benefit face having their welfare cut if they decline or fail a drug test.
+Prime Minister John Key said the Government is still working through the details of the tests in which those on the benefits face having their welfare cut if they decline or fail a drug test.

 Bennett said that any costs related to the testing outweigh the demand employers have for workers.